syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 Please refer to the complete Bugtraq specification at <https://github.com/mstrap/bugtraq> for advanced configuration.

 #### Note
-> The `logregex` must contain only one matching group '()' matching the issue ID.
+> - The `logregex` setting must contain only one matching group '()' matching the issue ID.
-> You can use additional non-matching groups '(?:)' for other parts of your regex (or '(?i)' for case insensitive matching).
+> - You can use additional non-matching groups '(?:)' for other parts of your regex (or '(?i)' for case insensitive matching).
+> - The [BugTraq `projects`](https://github.com/mstrap/bugtraq?tab=readme-ov-file#bugtraqprojects-optional) setting allows one or more project prefixes to be defined
+    which can then be substituted using a `PROJECT` token in the `url` and `loglinkregex` settings.

 ## Examples

-### JIRA Server (On Premise) - repository linked to a single JIRA project
+### Jira Server (On Premise) - repository linked to a single Jira project

-JIRA uses project-specific prefixes for its issue identifiers.
+Jira uses project-specific prefixes for its issue identifiers.
-An example configuration for a repository linked to a single JIRA project with prefix `SG`, the *JIRA* issue tracker at URL `https://host/jira` looks like the following.
+An example configuration for a repository linked to a single Jira project with prefix `SG`, the *Jira* issue tracker at URL `https://host/jira` looks like the following.

 >
 >``` text